Pay a Citation

 Online via Campus Connection

-Student, faculty and staff permit holders can pay citations online through Campus Connection.
+Student, faculty and staff permit holders may pay citations online through Campus Connection.

 Pay At Parking Services